Updated: Sep 26

 Phelan et al. 2020 use validated questionnaires to identify novel behavioural and psychological strategies among weight-loss maintainers (WLMs) in a commercial weight management program.
 4,786 weight-loss maintainers who participated in WW were older than 18 years old and had maintained a weight loss of more than 9 kg for 3 years.
 Whereas, the control group of 528 weight-stable individuals with obesity had a mean BMI of 38.9.

 In comparison with weight-stable individuals with obesity, weight-loss maintainers reported significantly greater practice of strategies to support healthy dietary choices, self-monitoring, and psychological coping.
-Weight-loss maintainers with a greater weight loss physical activity from commercial weight management started to report greater practice of strategies to support healthy dietary choices, psychological coping, self-monitoring, and physical activity.
+Weight-loss maintainers with a greater weight loss physical activity from commercial weight management started to report a greater practice of strategies to support healthy dietary choices, psychological coping, self-monitoring, and physical activity.

 In conclusion, weight-loss maintainers in comparison with weight-stable individuals with obesity reported more frequent engagement in healthy dietary, self-monitoring, psychological coping strategies as well as reported greater habit strength for healthy eating.